johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    288 : 19
    41 : 15
    ```
+This command monitors the system for 20 seconds and shows the results.
+Here the top initiator path (postgresql/12/bin/psql) shows the path of the process that generated the most system calls.

 To improve the performance of Defender for Endpoint on Linux, locate the one with the highest `count` in the `Top initiator path` row and add a global process exclusion for it.
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).